turingschool/mod-0-curriculum/shared/calendaring.md

 ## Check For Understanding

-Please create a section in your notes for **Calendaring** and record your answers to these questions.
+Please create a section in your Mod 0 Gist for **Calendaring** and record your answers to these questions.

 The following questions apply to your time as a Turing student once you start Mod 1.